 It is hard to show the brilliance of this without a few extra pictures.
 The pen screwed apart to show the various tools you get.

-For under $20 you get a ferro rod fire starter, hex key, whistle, saw, knife, window breaker, capacitive pen, stylus, and bottle opener!
+For pretty cheap you get a ferro rod fire starter, hex key, whistle, saw, knife, window breaker, capacitive pen, stylus, and bottle opener!
 There is a lifetime warranty on this tactical knife so you are getting a strong backed guarantee comparable to that of brands that cost many times as much.